Baxter Cytotoxic Contract Manufacturing Facility, Germany

 To perform all the mixing, formulation and compounding activities, negative-pressure isolators are used.
 Products from the lyophilisation equipment are shifted to negative or positive pressure isolators for further processing.
 Positive-pressure isolators are used during sterile filtration and filling.

 The filling isolators are equipped with controllers that check the temperature, difference in pressure and humidity.
-The facility is also equipped with an in-process quality analysis technology.
+The facility is also equipped with in-process quality analysis technology.